 Key Population Stats:

-- Athens gained 500 new residents last year and is projected to reach a population of nearly 130,000 in the next few years.
+- Clarke County (where Athens is located) gained over 1,000 new residents last year and is projected to reach a population of over 135,000 in the next few years, according to the Governor’s Office of Planning and Budget.

 Key Employment Stats:

-- GDP of the Athens-Clarke County MSA is more than $10 billion, according to the Federal Reserve Bank of St. Louis, and has grown by nearly 39% over the last 10 years.
+- GDP of the Athens-Clarke County MSA is more than $10.4 billion, according to the Federal Reserve Bank of St. Louis, and has grown by more than 48% over the last 10 years.

 - Athens is ranked by Forbes as the #6 best small place for business and careers, #20 in cost of doing business, and #28 in job growth.